aguasingas/drupal_viewfield_views_area/README.md

 So, if an Entity of that type and bundle includes a field that points to that display in that View, you entity will be printed with that View mode!

+You can use it to provide easy header/footer views management for not-so-technical editors.

 Great!!

 Dependencies: